 Overriding Nexus Rules

-Enter the Main Street Fairness Act.
-That's exactly what the act seeks to do—get Congress involved.
-If passed, Congress could give states the ability to require out-of-state retailers to collect and remit sales taxes on all sales made within their jurisdictions.
+The Court also said that only Congress had the power to require out-of-state sellers to collect sales taxes, and that's exactly what the Main Street Fairness Act had previously sought to do—get Congress involved.
+If it had passed, Congress would have been able to give states the ability to require out-of-state retailers to collect and remit sales taxes on all sales made within their jurisdictions.

 Which States Would This Affect?

-It Does Not Create a New Tax
+The Bill Wouldn't Create a New Tax for Consumers

-The most important thing about this bill might be what it doesn't change.
-It doesn't result in a new tax on consumers.
+The most important thing about this bill was what it didn't change.
+It wouldn't result in a new tax on consumers.
 They're already responsible for remitting sales taxes for online and catalog purchases even if the retailer doesn't make any effort to collect the money.
-And who among us dutifully sends in sale tax on online purchases when no one asks us for it?
+And who among us dutifully sends in sale tax on online purchases when no one asks us or bills us for it?

-The only thing this bill does is give states the ability to require online retailers to collect and remit sales taxes instead of leaving it up to the consumer.

-Of course, if we haven't been paying sales tax and online merchants begin to collect it, consumers are bound to feel the resulting pinch.
+The only thing this bill would have done was give states the ability to require online retailers to collect and remit sales taxes instead of leaving it up to the consumer.
+But, of course, if we haven't been paying sales taxes and online merchants begin to collect it, consumers are bound to feel the resulting pinch.

 It Would Not Obligate Retailers to Pay Other Taxes

+The bill expressly stipulated that it did not obligate sellers to pay income taxes, franchise taxes, or any other type of taxes levied by states simply because they collect sales taxes there.
 The bill states that it only applies to sales and use taxes.
 Nexus rules for income taxes, franchise taxes, corporate taxes, and any other state taxes would remain in full effect.